 More Energy: CPAP benefits weight loss because using it to treat sleep apnea restores your energy and can improve your mood.
 This may help with workout routines and activities because you’ll feel positive and better motivated to be active.
 Suddenly, instead of falling asleep while watching TV you can go for a walk, play with your kids, have the energy to cook a healthy dinner, and more.

-Balanced Hormones: When people get more sleep levels of leptin are increased and ghrelin is decreased for a more regulated appetite with steady energy and fat burning.
+Balanced Hormones: When people get more sleep the levels of leptin are increased and ghrelin is decreased for a more regulated appetite with steady energy and fat burning and feeling satisfied after eating.
 This could help reduce cravings for junk food.

 One study involving 300 adults studied weight loss over time with the use of a CPAP machine.
 89 patients had no sleep apnea symptoms and didn’t use a CPAP, 164 patients reported sleep apnea symptoms and didn’t receive a CPAP, and 47 patients with sleep apnea symptoms used a CPAP.